 PostgresCluster, Cache, Tenant)This is “reconciliation”: controllers run repeatedly until the world matches the declared desired state.
 The key insight is that operators usually reconcile one level higher than built-in Kubernetes controllers (your operator might create a Deployment, and then Kubernetes’ own deployment controller creates ReplicaSets and Pods).

-spec what the user wantsstatus what’s actually happening (observed state)If you get this separation right early, everything else gets easier: upgrades, debugging, user trust, and testing.
+spec what the user wantsstatus what’s actually happening (observed state)If you get this separation right early on, everything else gets easier: upgrades, debugging, user trust, and testing.

 If you’re building a “classic” Kubernetes operator, the most common and best-supported path is: